Kansas Emergency Rental Assistance (KERA)

 Home has never been more important.
 Our homes have always provided shelter, but in the midst of the COVID pandemic, home has also become our virtual classroom, workplace, marketplace, and gathering space.

 While moratoriums have provided tenants with protection from eviction and temporary assistance has helped some tenants cover rent payments, the bills continue to accrue each month, leaving families unsure how they will pay arrears, and leaving landlords without income.

-KERA serves Kansans outside the city of Wichita who have had difficulty paying or collecting rent, utility, or internet payments due to the COVID pandemic.
+KERA serves Kansans, including those residing in city of Wichita, who have had difficulty paying or collecting rent, utility, or internet payments due to the COVID pandemic.

 The Kansas Emergency Rental Assistance (KERA) program provides rent, utility, and internet assistance to households experiencing financial hardship as a result of the COVID pandemic.
 Landlords and tenants apply via a joint online process.
 If the application is approved, the landlord or service provider receives funds directly from KERA and applies KERA funds to the applicant’s account.
 Approved applicants are eligible for up to 12 months of assistance.

 KERA METRICS TO DATE

 Applicants must meet all of the following criteria:

 - Tenant’s 2020 household income did not exceed 80 percent of their area’s median income.